 The selection committee is comprised of members of the AMLE Board of Trustees, current AMLE members in a variety of job roles, and a member of the AMLE Foundation Fund Committee.
 Members of the selection committee may not nominate candidates.

 - A Call for Nominations will be made at least once per year in an appropriate AMLE publication and on the website.

 - All nominations will be sent to AMLE headquarters, dated, checked for required information, and filed with the committee chair for consideration by the committee.
 Headquarters will notify the nominator that the nomination has been received.

-- The annual deadline for receipt of nominations is the last week of April.
-The selection committee will determine the specific date.
+- The annual deadline for receipt of nominations is July 15.

 - The AMLE liaison will send the nominee materials to the selection committee members for review.

 - The selection committee will teleconference to determine the recommendation for the current year’s Award recipient.